mk-dev-code/jwt-validator/README.md

 ### Scenario

-In a distributed system of microservices, thers is a mechanism that attaches a JWT token to each HTTP request.
+In a distributed system of microservices, there is a mechanism that attaches a JWT token to each HTTP request.
 To ensure secure communication between these services, a robust validation system for these tokens is needed.
 The task is to create a library that enables microservices to:
 1. Validate these JWT tokens,